Nexmo/station/app/views/contribute/guides/writing-style-guide.md

 * Break the text before a codeblock with a colon, not a period (which is a hard stop in the mind of the reader, rather than a continuation).
 * There should not be a space before the colon.

-## Three Letter Acronyms (TLAs)
+## Acronyms

-Define Three Letter Acronyms (TLAs) before first use.
-On subsequent use on a page/section you do not need to redefine the TLA.
+Define acronyms before first use.
+On subsequent use on a page/section you do not need to redefine the acronym.

 ## Be explicit

 Try to be explicit, that is use precise terms where necessary to improve clarity and avoid ambiguity.

-Examples:
+Some examples are given here:

 * Using 'Nexmo Number' rather than 'number'.
-* Using 'Nexmo Application' rather than 'application'.
+* Using 'Nexmo Application' rather than 'application' (where appropriate).
-* Using 'web application' rather than 'application'.
+* Using 'web application' rather than 'application' (where appropriate).
-* Using 'webhook server' rather than 'server' or 'application'.
 * Using 'webhook URL' rather than 'endpoint' or 'callback URL'.
 * Using Nexmo Client Library rather than 'library'.
 * Using Nexmo Command Line Interface, or Nexmo CLI, rather than 'command line'.